-Over the coming years, the Aboriginal Healing Foundation will fulfill the remaining work of its mandate.
-This includes monitoring of funded projects; publication of annual reports, corporate plans, and newsletters; and production of research studies concerning, for examples, healing and reconciliation perspectives on the truth and reconciliation process and the Common Experience Payment.
+- Current AHF funding Contribution Agreements with 134 projects concluded on March 31, 2010; - Contribution Agreements with 12 healing centres will conclude December 31, 2014; - Over the coming years, the Aboriginal Healing Foundation will fulfill the remaining work of its mandate.
+This includes monitoring of funded projects; publication of annual reports and corporate plans; and distribution of research studies. - We have initiated the AHF winding-down strategy and are producing a closing document and dissolving the AHF.